 Conventional treatments include tricyclic antidepressants such as amitriptyline (Elavil, Endep) and imipramine (Tofranil).
 These drugs act on the central nervous system and may reduce pain independent of their action as antidepressants (do not expect immediate results; it usually takes a few weeks for them to bring relief).
 Common side effects include drowsiness, dry mouth, urinary retention and dizziness.
 Anti-seizure medications such as phenytoin (Dilantin), carbamazepine (tegretol) and gabapentin (Neurontin) are also used effectively for peripheral neuropathy.
 If neuropathic pain is due to compression of a nerve by a tumor or a ruptured disc, surgery may be recommended.

 What neuropathy treatment and natural remedies does Dr. Weil recommend?

-Your first step should be a general medical checkup to determine if an underlying disease or injury is the cause of your symptoms, and if so, to determine its nature.
+Your first step should be a general medical checkup to determine if an underlying disease or injury is the cause of your neuropathy symptoms, and if so, to determine its nature.
 Your doctor should do complete blood work and may refer you to a neurologist who will probably do an EMG (electromyelogram) to assess muscles and nerve conduction.
-If you have no underlying disease, you can try one or all of the following neuropathy treatment strategies:
+If you have no underlying disease, you can try one or all of the following neuropathy foot treatment strategies:

 - Take one B-100 B-complex vitamin daily.
 The B vitamins are necessary for normal nerve function, and supplementing is a good preventive measure.
 Do not take more than 200 mg of B-6, as higher daily doses can actually cause symptoms of neuropathy.